 Christopher Booker was a speaker at the Heartland Institute's 2009 International Conference on Climate Change.

-His speech was titled “From BSE to Global Warming: Why Scares are Costing Us the Earth.”
+His speech, titled “From BSE to Global Warming: Why Scares are Costing Us the Earth” can be viewed below.

 February 4, 2009

 George Monbiot of The Guardian launched a prize to be “presented to whoever crams as many misrepresentations, distortions and falsehoods into a single article, statement, lecture, film or interview about climate change.”

 - Scared To Death: From BSE To Global Warming, How Scares Are Costing Us The Earth.

 - The Real Global Warming Disaster: Is The Obsession With Climate Change Turning Out To Be The Most Costly Scientific Blunder In History?

 - The Mad Officials: How the Bureaucrats are Strangling Britain.